mebjas/mebjas.github.io/_posts/2022-05-08-fast-and-maintanable-image-processing-in-android-with-halide-part-3.md

 There may be further optimisations possible like reducing the number of time `uv_centered` is computed or trying different split factor but it looks good so far.

 ## Wrapping this Halide generated method with Android
-The above stated generator will generate a C++ method like this
+The above stated generator will generate a C++ method definition like this

 ```c++
 int Yuv2RgbHalide(